brmdv/cardgame-oop-project/README.md

 ## How a game is played

 Each game takes place inside a `Board` instance.
-In *main.py* an example game takes place between four randomly-named players.
+In *main.py* an example game is played between four randomly-named players.

 1. A `Board` is initialised with players.
 2. A new deck is created and shuffled.
 Then it is distrubuted between all players.
 This is done card by card, so if the cards are not neatly divisible over the players, the last players get fewer cards.